nicolasdanelon/proxxyy/readme.md

 >
 > ## Not production ready
 >
 > How did you even end up here in the first place?
 Anyway, this software is definitely not production-ready.
 Do not use it—at all—unless you want to make my cat very, very sad.
-And trust me, you don’t want that. 😾
+And trust me, you don't want that. 😾
 >

 This project implements a simple proxy server in Rust that forwards incoming HTTP requests to a specified target URL.
 It supports optional CORS headers, additional extra headers in the response, and logs every incoming request.